 Simply select a category from the list on the lower right column.
 You can see the subcategories if you click on the arrows to the right of your category.

 I'm looking for the serial number on my bike.
 Is this the same thing as the frame number?
-There's a number on the front page of my instruction packet... is that the number?
+There's a number on the sticker on the handle bar stem is that the serial number?

 Yes, "serial number" and "frame number" are the same thing.
-The number on the front of your manual should match the number on your bike.
+The number on the sticker should match the number on your bike.

 Depending on the age of your bike, it will be in one of two places.
 Bikes built before mid-1999 will have the frame number stamped on the driveside dropout.
 It should be located between the nut for the rear hub, and above the rear derailluer.
 You may need to remove the wheel to see it clearly.
 Examine the GIF file in the Document Library (linked below) for an illustration.